 While the hallway walls may be white, the front door is a welcome surface to add a splash of playful colour.
 Front and back – why not double up on the opportunity to add colour?

-And may we suggest yellow, it’s trending.
-‘Yellow offers the warmest of welcomes for any front door’ says Marianne Shillingford, Creative Director at Dulux.
+And may we suggest yellow, as it’s trending.
+‘Yellow offers the warmest of welcomes for any front door,’ says Marianne Shillingford, Creative Director at Dulux.

 ‘All around the world we recognise the power of this joyful shade to conjure hope, positivity and happiness.
 It is the smile on the face of your house – which is infectious to all who walk past’.

 10. Add colour and pattern to a white backdrop with a door curtain